guixianjin/noisy_label_papers/README.md

 #### Survey
++ TNNLS - 2014 - Classification in the presence of label noise: a survey
++ ESANN - 2014 - A comprehensive introduction to label noise 上一文缩减版
 + Arxiv - 2019	- Image Classification with Deep Learning in the Presence of Noisy Labels: A Survey
 + Arxiv	- 2020	- Label Noise Types and Their Effects on Deep Learning
 + Arxiv	- 2020	- Learning from Noisy Labels with Deep Neural Networks: A Survey